gundreyogeshreddy/VPC-with-servers-in-private-subnets/README.md

 5.After,we have to connect to the instance in the private subnet.For this we have to create the file and insert,copy and paste the .pem file and save it.Command is(vim Yogesh.pem)

-6.Now,give read permission access to that file.(sudo chmod 400 Yogesh.pem).
+6.Now,grant read permission to that file.(sudo chmod 400 Yogesh.pem).

 7.Now,let's connect to the private instance with this command(ssh -i Yogesh.pem ubuntu@private instance ip address).Now,we are successfully connected or login to the ec2 instance in private subnet.